Music Therapy Interventions Teaching Emotion Regulation Skills System for Cognitively Challenged Clients (28 credits)

 for Cognitively Challenged Clients: A DBT® –

-created by Julie Brown and its application to music therapy.
-You can purchase it from Amazon here.
+a program created by Julie Brown, and its application to music therapy.

 You will be given 12 assignments.
 For each of the lessons, it will take about an hour to study the sections of the book related to that assignment, and another hour to create an intervention and share how you used it in our private forum.
 This class starts anytime and can be completed on your own time frame.
 Once the 12 assignments are completed you will receive and submit evaluation forms.
 You will then receive your certificate of completion for CBMT.